fpw/yamas/README.md

 # Introduction
-This is Yamas – Yet Another Macro Assembler: A PAL-compatible assembler for PDP-8 computers.
-It also includes support macros in the syntax of [MACRO-8 (PDF manual)].
-It is a complete clean-room implementation of a PDP-8 assembler using web technologies so that the assembler can be integrated into web applications, apps on phones and the like.
-Of course, it also comes with a traditional shell command (through Node.js).
+This is Yamas – Yet Another Macro Assembler: A PAL-compatible assembler for PDP-8 computers, implemented in TypeScript.
+It also supports macros in the syntax of [MACRO-8 (PDF manual)].
+It is a complete implementation of a PDP-8 assembler using web technologies so that the assembler can be integrated into web applications, apps on phones and the like.
+Of course, it also ships with a traditional shell command (through Node.js).

 ## Usage
-If [Node.js](https://nodejs.org) is installed, it should be possible to just do `npx yamas <file.pa>`.
+If [Node.js](https://nodejs.org) is installed, it is possible to just do `npx yamas <file.pa>`.
 The core assembler has no dependencies to Node.js and can run right in the browser, demo page coming soon!

 # FAQs
 ## Assembler FAQ